I’ve got some evil leadership techniques to share.

-In any group, it’s often easy to spot the potential troublemakers; subjects who will try to make you look bad in front of your team.
-Instead of waiting for them to make their move, take them aside individually and make a deal with them: 1Troublemakers are usually less than 1/10, see The Engagement Pyramid (based on the classic 1% Rule).
+In any group, it’s often easy to spot the potential troublemakers, subjects who will try to make you look bad in front of your team.
+Instead of waiting for them to make their move, take them aside individually and make a deal with them:

 “As your team leader, I will be making lots of mistakes.
 It’s part of being a leader, as I’m sure you’ll get to experience yourself one day.
-Now, I’ve noticed that you’re clever, and you’ll probably pick up on my mistakes before the rest of the group.
-I would ask you to make me aware of these mistakes face-to-face, and never in front of the whole group.
+I’ve noticed that you’re clever, and you’ll probably pick up on my mistakes before the rest of the group.
+I would ask you to make me aware of these mistakes face-to-face and never before the whole group.

-Such a conversation will make it more difficult for the troublemaker to undermine your authority.
-Troublemakers often thrive on being right, but breaking your deal would put them in the wrong.
+Such a conversation will make undermining your authority more difficult for the troublemaker.
+Troublemakers often thrive on being right, but breaking your deal would put them wrong.

 Strike deals with potential troublemakers proactively.
 They might not respect you yet, but you can often rely on their will to act consistently.

 They’ll like you if you are too friendly with your subjects from the start.
 But as soon as you tell them to do something uncomfortable, they’ll start to act up.
 And if you then get tough on them, they’ll rebel against your authority.
 Instead, flip this narrative with this hack: Start with being extremely tough on your subjects.
 Give them uncomfortable assignments right from the start — and accept no excuses: